 At IPLP, we believe your education does not stop at the classroom door.
 We offer students a wide variety of hands on learning opportunities, which help ensure our graduates are prepared for the practice of law.

-IPLP incorporates experiential learning into many of its courses, and also offers several workshop and clinics, including:
+IPLP incorporates experiential learning into many of its courses, and also offers several clinical and externship opportunities, including:

 Indigenous Law Clinic